GnanaPrakashSG2004/Pose_Shape_Optimisation_Pipeline/ceres/costFunctions.md

 <hr>

 ## PnPError:
-- This cost function is to optimise the PnP Error and to improve the Rotation matrix R and the translation vector t estimates
+- This cost function is used to optimise the PnP Error and to improve the Rotation matrix R and the translation vector t estimates
 - We first calculate the 3D point coordinates from the predicted 3D point and the weighted deformation vector coordinates
 - After this, we rotate this point using the angle axis matrix that has been updated till this point to rotate the point accordingly along the appropriate axis by the required angle
   - Here, a note regarding ceres implementation: The resulting point must be stored in another array as inplace rotation is not supported